JetBrains/teamcity-google-template/README.md

 **Note**: Deployment will take several minutes, on completion you could navigate to the `teamcityUrl` output value to see TeamCity UI.

+### Further Steps

+**Note**: TeamCity server exposes HTTP endpoint, so please make sure to enable HTTPS endpoint for GCE instance for production usage.

+## Under the Hood

+The template allocates while deployment following resource:
+* Service account with `Project Viewer`, `Cloud SQL Client`, `Compute Instance Admin` and `Storage Object Admin` roles.
+* Network, firewall rules and static IP address.
+* MySQL database and user.
+* GCE instance with data disk powered by CoreOS and assigned service account.

+### GCE Instance

-After deployment you will be able to connect to the `teamcity` virtual machine via SSH.
+After deployment you will be able to connect to the GCE instance via SSH.
 In CoreOS TeamCity works as the following systemd service:

 * `teamcity-server.service` - launches TeamCity server.
 * `teamcity-agent.service` - launches TeamCity agent.